- Thesis & Research

 - Scholarships & Funding

 There are approximately 1000 students enrolled all working toward an Honors Baccalaureate degree in their academic major.
 The HC offers the benefits of small classes, a residence hall option, student learning centers and personal advising with the research and involvement opportunities of OSU.
 Demand for entrance into the HC is high and competition strong.
 We evaluate applicants not only on their academic accomplishments, but also on their level of writing, while considering coursework, extra-curricular activities, and contribution to community.
 The HC welcomes students from diverse academic, cultural and geographic backgrounds.

 Admission to the Oregon State University Honors College (HC) is competitive.
 Students who are eligible to apply must complete the appropriate HC application.

-Students applying to the HC directly from high school for fall 2017 admission apply by filling out the Honors College application section of the OSU undergraduate application for admission.
+Students applying to the HC directly from high school apply by filling out the Honors College application section of the OSU undergraduate application for admission.